CONTACT US: 6800 Main Street

 A capias warrant is a warrant where a plea was entered prior to the issuance of the warrant and the defendant did not follow through with the court agreement.
 The only way to resolve a Capias warrant is to pay the fine in full or be released "time served" by remaining in jail until enough jail credit has been accumulated.
 For further information, contact us at 972-624-3944.

 Once a bond has been set you may either post the bond here at The Colony in cash or contact a Denton County Bail Bonds Company.
 City employees are not allowed to recommend bail bond companies or attorneys.
 Prisoners on these offenses are transferred to the Denton County Sheriff's Office if unable to post bond.
 For further information, contact us at 972-624-3944.

 No!
 Liberty By The Lake is a free event.
-There are some activities, such as the Family Fun Zone, that have a participation fee.
+There are some activities, such as the Festive Food Vendors, that have a fee.
 Also, on site parking is FREE this year!!

 No. On site parking will be FREE this year!

 Parking is located at The Colony Five Star Complex and The Colony High School.